gitlabhq/gitlabhq/doc/administration/gitaly/praefect.md

 type: reference
 ---

-# Gitaly Cluster
+# Gitaly Cluster **(CORE ONLY)**

 [Gitaly](index.md), the service that provides storage for Git repositories, can be run in a clustered configuration to increase fault tolerance.
 In this configuration, every Git repository is stored on every Gitaly node in the cluster.
-Multiple clusters (or shards), can be configured.
+Multiple clusters (or shards) can be configured.

 NOTE:
-Gitaly Clusters can be created using [GitLab Core](https://about.gitlab.com/pricing/#self-managed) and higher tiers.
-However, technical support is limited to GitLab Premium and Ultimate customers only.
-Not available in GitLab.com.
+Technical support for Gitaly clusters is limited to GitLab Premium and Ultimate customers.

 Praefect is a router and transaction manager for Gitaly, and a required component for running a Gitaly Cluster.